-Four former executives of US poultry processor Pilgrim’s Pride have been formally charged by a federal court in Denver for their role in a conspiracy to fix broiler chicken prices in a long-running case dating back to 2012.
+Four former executives of US poultry processor Pilgrim’s Pride have been formally indicted by a federal court in Denver for their role in a conspiracy to fix broiler chicken prices in a long-running case dating back to 2012.

 Separately, the same grand jury this week returned an indictment against Illinois-based Koch Foods for its participation in the same price-fixing case.